PROVISIONAL TAX – AN EXPLANATION

 - The Terminal Tax is not payable to the IRD until 7 April of the following year (13 months after the income has been earned).
 Businesses should ensure they set adequate funds aside so that tax payments can be made when they fall due.

-- With an increase in the profit for the 2023 income year, the provisional tax payments from August 2023 will also increase (to 105% of 2023 earnings)
+- With an increase in the profit for the 2026 income year, the provisional tax payments from August 2026 will also increase (to 105% of 2026 earnings).

 For your specific situation, if you would like to get a better understanding of whether provisional tax paid will be enough to cover the actual tax for the year, please get in touch.
 We can also confirm how much you should be setting aside each month/quarter so that you have sufficient funds available for tax when it is payable.